Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 When planning your data collection efforts, first pull out your data sources catalog (see Section \@ref(document-catalog)).
 This document will be a guide during your data collection planning period.
 Recall that every row in that document is an original instrument to be collected for your study.
 Some of your data sources may also include external datasets, which we will discuss in Chapter \@ref(capture).

-In addition to planning data collection logistics for your original data sources (i.e. how will data be collected, who will collect it, and when), teams should spend time prior to data collection anticipating potential data integrity problems that may arise during data collection and putting procedures in place that will reduce those errors [@dime_analytics_data_2021; @northern_illinois_university_data_2023].
+In addition to planning data collection logistics for your original data sources (i.e., how will data be collected, who will collect it, and when), teams should spend time prior to data collection anticipating potential data integrity problems that may arise during data collection and putting procedures in place that will reduce those errors [@dime_analytics_data_2021; @northern_illinois_university_data_2023].
 As shown in Figure \@ref(fig:fig11-1), creating data collection instruments is typically a collaborative effort between the project management and data management team members.
 Even if the project management team builds the tools, the data management team is overseeing that the data collected from the tool aligns with expectations set in the data dictionary.
 In this chapter we will review two types of practices that both project management and data management team members can implement that will improve the integrity of your data.

 1. Quality assurance practices that happen before data is collected
     - Best practices associated with designing and building your data collection instruments